CEED/libCEED/libceed-mixed-design-decisions.md

 ### Proposed rules for the vector access in mixed precision

-We will introduce a new `CeedVector` member, the *preferred precision*, which can be get/set at any point in a vector's lifetime.
-E.g., the preferred precision can be set before ever filling the vector with any data, or it can be set later, at which point it would trigger a conversion to the new precision.  ***Discussion point: should this be considered read or read/write access as far as whether or not the original data should be deleted/cleared?***  This could be an interface-level parameter or a backend-specific parameter (part of a private data struct in a backend).

 We have the following proposed rules for allowing multiple precision access to `CeedVector`s:

- - `Read` access (`GetArrayRead`) will convert if necessary to a new precision, but will not delete/clear the data from the original precision.
+ - `Read` access (`GetArrayRead`) will convert if necessary to a new precision, but will not invalidate the data from the original precision.
 If more than one precision is currently active (in the future, if we expand to more than two precision options) and a third precision is requested, the *preferred precision* will be used as the basis for copying/converting to the new precision.
+    For now, the *preferred precision* will be chosen to be the highest precision for which the data is currently valid (may revisit in the future).

- - `Read/write` access (`GetArray`) will convert if necessary, and *will* delete/clear the original data.
-The *preferred precision* will be updated to the new precision.
+ - `Read/write` access (`GetArray`) will convert if necessary, and *will* invalidate the original data.

  - `Take` access will convert if necessary and delete/clear all data from the `CeedVector`.
-    *Preferred precision* will remain unchanged, since the `CeedVector` no longer contains any data.

-    Following this access pattern, if two (or more) precisions in a `CeedVector` are active at the same time, we can conclude that they are the same data, but in different precisions, and both are still "valid" representations of the `CeedVector` data.

 Note that we are assuming all backends will keep the distinction between non-owned data and data allocated/owned by the vector.
 Thus, any data conversion will result in allocating the corresponding